Blender safety is crucial for preventing injury. Make sure it is on a flat, stable surface and that the lid is securely closed before turning it on.

 -

-Before you start using your blender, it’s important to take a few safety steps.
-First, make sure your blender is on a flat, dry surface so it won’t slip. make sure that the power cord is not frayed and is safely away from water or heat.
-Look at the blender jar and lid to make sure there are no cracks or chips.
+Before you start using blending, it’s important to take a few safety steps.
+First, make sure it is on a flat, dry surface so it won’t slip. make sure that the power cord is not frayed and is safely away from water or heat.
+Look at the jar and lid to make sure there are no cracks or chips.

 If you’re blending hot food, let it cool down a bit first to avoid burns.
-Lastly, keep your hands and utensils out of the blender when it’s plugged in, even if it’s not running.
+Lastly, keep your hands and utensils out of it when it’s plugged in, even if it’s not running.
 These simple steps can help keep you safe while you make your favorite blended foods.

 Safety Tips When Using Different Blenders